Answers to a few frequently asked questions about the nail services that I offer:

 No, I don’t.
 MMA (methyl methacrylate) use is restricted in New Zealand and is illegal in most states in the United States.
 Artistic Nail Design products contain EMA (ethyl methacrylate), which is much safer than MMA.

-Read this article How cheaper salons keep their prices down for more information on MMA and EMA.
+If you’re unsure of what MMA is and why some salons use it, read this article How cheaper salons keep their prices down for more info on the differences between MMA and EMA.

 Ask where they trained and request to see their certificates.
 A qualified nail technician won’t have a problem showing their certificates to you, and most proudly display them on the walls in their salon.

-Unfortunately, I do not provide a mobile service for nails, all nail services are done in my salon based in Mangawhai Village (near the domain).
+Unfortunately, I do not provide a mobile service for nails, all nail services are done in my salon based in Mangawhai Heads (near the roundabout to the surf beach).
 However, I do provide a mobile service for make-up only (see Make-up FAQ).

-I do have an EFTPOS facility available, so yes, you may pay with a debit card or credit card.
+I do have an EFTPOS facility available, so yes, you may pay with a debit card, credit card, or cash.